microsoft/frontend-bootcamp/step1-06/demo/README.md

 In React, form elements such as `<input>`, `<textarea>`, and `<select>` can be used as either **uncontrolled** or **controlled**.

 An **uncontrolled input** maintains its current value internally and updates that value based on user interactions (entering text, choosing options, etc).
-The code only polls the value from the input when it's needed, such as on submit.
+Our code only polls the value from the input when it's needed, such as on submit.
 This is similar to how inputs in a plain HTML form work.

-A **controlled input** takes its current value from a prop or state and use a callback to modify that value when a change is made by the user.
+A **controlled input** takes its current value from a prop or state and uses a callback to modify that value when a change is made by the user.
+This is usually the prefered method when writing React.

 > The distinction between controlled and uncontrolled is important to understand when writing or using form components, and misunderstandings of this concept are a very common source of bugs.
 See [this article](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/) for a more detailed explanation.